-Department of Foreign Affairs, International Trade and Development Canada. www.international.gc.ca
+62Department of Foreign Affairs, International Trade and Development Canada. www.international.gc.ca

-Indeed, through this acts, the Vienna convention on treaties deals qu comprehensively with the scope of the legal obligations that a state accepts when expresses its consent to be bound by a treaty especially once that treaty has entered in force.
-However, Article 26 of the convention notes that every treaty in force is bound good faith and that states will adhere to it.
-Irene Kull notes that concept of good fait also known as pacta sunt servanda means that treaties are binding on any conditions good faith and without which it would be impossible to operate a system of treaty law.
+Indeed, through this acts, the Vienna convention on treaties deals quite comprehensively with the scope of the legal obligations that a state accepts when it expresses its consent to be bound by a treaty especially once that treaty has entered into force.
+However, Article 26 of the convention notes that every treaty in force is bound in good faith and that states will adhere to it.
+Irene Kull notes that concept of good faith, also known as pacta sunt servanda means that treaties are binding on any conditions in good faith and without which it would be impossible to operate a system of treaty law.

-Looking at the Kenya cases, the government seems to be very aware of the principle.
-Ever since parliamentarians and even the government began threatening withdraw from the Rome Statute, Kenya has never abdicated its obligations, it may ha irritated, the ICC through consistent delays in processing of requests, but never has to country pulled out.
+Looking at the Kenya cases, the government seems to be very aware of this principle.
+Ever since parliamentarians and even the government began threatening to withdraw from the Rome Statute, Kenya has never abdicated its obligations, it may have irritated, the ICC through consistent delays in processing of requests, but never has the country pulled out.
 However, this does not mean that Kenya or the Rome Statute does not provide mechanisms for withdrawal.
-Article 127 (1) of the Rome Statute notes that state party such as Kenya may by written notification addressed to the Secretary Gener of the UN withdraw from the Statute.
-However cases that are already ongoing would not be affected by the withdrawal and in the case of Kenya, 63 it means that a withdraw would only be futile as the two Kenyan cases would go on regardless.
+Article 127 (1) of the Rome Statute notes that a state party such as Kenya may by written notification addressed to the Secretary General of the UN withdraw from the Statute.
+However cases that are already ongoing would not be affected by the withdrawal and in the case of Kenya, 63it means that a withdrawal would only be futile as the two Kenyan cases would go on regardless.